S-Chanchon11/git-demo/README.md

-#This is an update from VSC
+# This is an update from VSC
-example code
+example codes